 When to Arrive?

-- It is best to arrive two to four weeks to a month before classes begin to arrange Off-Campus Housing, as the selection diminishes as September nears, and can be even more limited in the winter months.
-This will be challenging during the COVID-19 crisis as you will need to demonstrate proof of capacity to quarantine for 2-weeks upon arrival in Canada.
+- It is best to arrive two to four weeks before classes begin to arrange Off-Campus Housing in-person, as the selection diminishes as September nears, and can be even more limited in the winter months.
+Please be sure to consider any travel requirements related to COVID-19.

 - Remember to budget for the added cost of temporary housing, given your arrival date.